cfeenstra67/statey/README.rst

 Compatibility
 ###############

-Tests are passing on Mac OS X and Ubuntu, see recent test runs in `Actions <https://github.com/cfeenstra67/pylumi/actions>`_ for details.
+Tests are passing on Mac OS X and Ubuntu with Python 3.7 and 3.8.
+See recent test runs in `Actions <https://github.com/cfeenstra67/statey/actions>`_ for details.
+There are known incompatabilities with Python 3.6 at the moment.

-Right now ``statey`` is only tested with Python 3.8.
-There are known imcompatabilities with Python 3.6, and they should be addressed.
-Python 3.7 has not been tested but may very well work as intended.

 Contact
 #########